ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

    <tr>
     <td>04</td>
     <td>The Authorization Client performs an HTTP POST with parameter as a form-encoded HTTP entity body, passing its
-     client_id and client_secret as an HTTP Basic authorization header filed.</td>
+     client_id and client_secret as an HTTP authorization header field.</td>
     <td>client_id</td>
     <td>R</td>
     <td>IUA</td>